 In 1966 Walt Disney passed away, and the Walt Disney Company quickly realized there was no formal contract between Walt and the UO.
 When called into question, the UO presented a lone photo of Harris and Walt, who donned a UO letterman jacket featuring Donald.

-The Company deemed the photo enough evidence as something that Walt would have wanted, and over the next seven years the University and the Walt Disney Company worked on a formal contract, which was finalized in 1973.
+The Company deemed the photo enough evidence to support that the UO using Donald as something Walt would have wanted, and over the next seven years the University and the Walt Disney Company worked on a formal contract, which was finalized in 1973.

-Donald was beloved so much that in 1984, for his 50th birthday, the UO made him an honorary alumnus when he arrived at the Eugene airport, part of a tour Donald was doing.
+Donald was beloved so much that in 1984, for his 50th birthday, the UO made him an honorary alumnus when he arrived at the Eugene airport, part of a tour Donald was doing for his birthday.
 Sadly I cannot find any photographic evidence of this particular visit, but according to the UO Sports’ site, “thousands of area residents signed a congratulatory scroll for Donald, and that document is now part of Disney’s corporate archives.”

 By the late 1970s the iconic fighting Donald through the O began to be featured on more items at the University, including signs and paper cups.

 The contract with Disney was revised several times, and in 1989 the royalties finally made their way into the contract.
-A revision in 1991 limited the sale of Donald/UO merchandise to only Eugene and Portland.
+A revision in 1991 limited the sale of UO merchandise featuring Donald to only Eugene, the location of the main UO campus, and Portland, where some smaller UO campuses are.

 Despite these restrictions, Disney didn’t seem to totally hate Donald being a part of the UO.
 In 1995 the Ducks were on their way to the Rose Bowl, and Disney invited the team, including the Duck, to Disneyland, where the Duck became the first (and as far as I know only) mascot allowed inside Disneyland.